redgluten/laravel-form-bootstrap-snippets-atom/README.md

 ## Usage

-When you're editing your view in Atom, type the snippet shortcut then press `tab` key.
+When you’re editing your view in Atom, type the snippet shortcut then press `tab` key.

 ![Example with `boottext` snippet](example.gif)